AI assistant — not human

 Best for: Field workers, executives, and anyone needing quick personal file access on mobile devices.

-The SharePoint mobile app provides access to team sites, communication sites, news, and document libraries.
 It supports site navigation, news reading, people search, and document access.
-The experience is richer but more complex — it mirrors the site structure of your SharePoint environment.
+The experience is richer but also more complex, as it reflects the structure of your SharePoint environment.

 Best for: Intranet access, team site navigation, reading company news and announcements on mobile devices.